Grundy Art Gallery

 The Grundy is an art gallery located in Blackpool, Lancashire, England.
 Its eclectic programme consists of regional historic to recent contemporary art exhibitions.
 Opened in 1911, it is owned and operated by Blackpool Council.

 It is a Grade II listed Edwardian building.
 Together with the adjoining Central library it was listed on 20 October 1983.

 History

 Blackpool Council commissioned the building of the Grundy Art Gallery in 1908 following a bequest of 33 artworks and a financial gift from brothers John and Cuthbert Grundy, both of whom were local artists.
 Cuthbert was described at the time as "A leader of the artistic, literary and scientific life of the town."
 Designed by Cullen, Lockhead and Brown, the gallery has coupled Ionic columns supporting a stone pediment bearing a carved Blackpool Borough crest.
 Together with Central library the gallery opened on 26 October 1911.
+The Edwardian baroque building is Grade II listed.

 In 1912, a purchase fund for new artworks was set up to build upon the 33 artworks.
 By the late 1930s, the collection and general ambition of the gallery had outgrown the original building, and so an extension of two extra galleries was built.
 It opened in 1938.

-The Grundy now contains nearly 2,000 objects.